 1. Prepare, Prepare, Prepare: I started really planning out my itinerary for BlogHer12 about two months beforehand.
 The agenda had been posted and I read through it a few times to see what sessions I would benefit from most.
 I chatted with other bloggers who had been to other BlogHer conferences for their take on sessions, parties and networking so I could optimize my time.
 I wrote out a list of all the things I wanted to accomplish while there.

 2. Bring a Sharpie: I got this advice from Tanya Toledano who writes MontrealMom.com.
 It is brilliant.
 Bring a super-fine point Sharpie with you so you can make notes on business cards as you get them.
+You might even be interested in hanging out your own business cards that you got from somewhere like Printivity.
 It’s the nature of a conference — you are going to get a lot of cards and you’re not going to remember the people who gave them to you.
 Write notes on the card as soon as you get it like: “blond hair, glasses, lives in Arizona, possible guest blogger.”
 This is a huge help.

 3. Use Evernote: What an incredible tool.
 I used this the entire weekend for taking notes.
 You can include audio, photos and PDFs along with your notes and access them from any device.
 It makes note taking and life so much easier.
 I also kept my entire itinerary saved here so I could get to it anywhere.